-Brooke Kandel-Cisco is an Associate Professor of ESL and Chair of Graduate Programs in the College of Education at Butler University.
+Brooke Kandel-Cisco is an Associate Professor of ESL and currently serves as Interim Dean in the College of Education at Butler University.
 A former K-12 bilingual and English as a second language teacher and adult educator, Brooke earned her Ph.D. in Educational Psychology from Texas A&M University.
-A former K-8 bilingual/ESL teacher and adult ESL educator in Houston, Texas, Brooke enjoys working with and learning from K-12 teachers and their students.
-Brooke is a fellow of the Desmond Tutu Center for Peace, Reconciliation, and Global Justice and her scholarship focuses on adult learning, ESL teacher preparation, educator collaboration with immigrant and refugee families, and teacher research.
+Brooke is a fellow of the Desmond Tutu Center for Peace, Reconciliation, and Global Justice and her scholarship focuses on adult learning and professional development, ESL teacher preparation, educator collaboration with immigrant and refugee families, and teacher research.
 Brooke currently serves as President of the INTESOL Board.

 Trish Morita-Mullaney is a two-time president of INTESOL, serving as President in 1999 and again in 2015.
 She is one of TESOL’s 30 up and coming.
 Trish is an Assistant Professor at Purdue University, where she works with pre-service and in-service teachers in ELL education.
 Her research revolves around educational policy and how race, gender and language inform the logics and shape the identities of ELL practitioners and students.
 As a former district ELL director in Indiana, she uses her experiences to inform her coursework and research agenda that centers around the identities of Indiana’s ELLs.